Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S4 Puppy raffle/Lessons12.md

 ## Case Study 2: Dos Attack in GMX V2
 - The second instance of a DoS attack shows up in the GMX V2 system and is entirely different than the Bridges Exchange case mentioned above.

+### Attack Mechanics
+- The problem arises from a boolean indicator called `shouldUnwrapNativeToken`.
+This flag can be leveraged to set up positions that can't be reduced by liquidations or ADL (Auto-Deleveraging) orders.
+When the native token unwraps (with the flag set to true), a position can be formed by a contract that can't receive the native token.
+This leads to order execution reverting, causing a crucial function of the protocol to become unexecutable.